 property characteristics to allow for more control and better bonding.
 This is

 most useful in specialized applications.

-For example: The need for a high
+The need for a high

 strength rigid Santex overlay on concrete exposed to thermal shock

 Santex Systems require a sealer coat to keep the overlay from